 Evening local artists?
 Overnight Bobo.

 Bobo-Dioulasso Grand Mosque.
-Possibly the largest example of Sudano-Sahelian architecture in the country, built in either 1880 or 1893 as a part of political agreement between the king of Sya and Islamic religious leader Almamy Sidiki Sanou.
+Possibly the largest example of Sudano-Sahelian architecture in the country, built in either 1880 or 1893 as a part of a political agreement between the king of Sya and Islamic religious leader Almamy Sidiki Sanou.

 Cathedral of our Lady of Lourdes.
 Built in 1931, it is a large round roofed building.
 The back large window is all stained glass.
 Surprisingly for a Catholic church, there are no Ways of the Cross.